robertguetzkow/libtrashcan/README.md

 ```

 ## License
-Libtrashcan is licensed under the [MIT License](LICENSE).
-This license is compatible with GPL.
+The project is distributed under the [MIT license](./LICENSE).

 ## Contribute
 The library is in early development and the goal is to reach a mature state.
 If you'd like to contribute, check the [issue tracker](https://github.com/robertguetzkow/libtrashcan/issues) or submit [pull requests](https://github.com/robertguetzkow/libtrashcan/pulls) for improvements.
-In particular I'd be grateful for contributions regarding:
+In particular I would be grateful for contributions regarding:
 - Identifying cross-platform issues
 - Stability / Reliability
 - Security

+## Change log

+### v1.0.0-alpha - 2022-04-13
+**Changes**
+-Change of API: All function are prefix with `trashcan` to avoid name collisions
+-Contribution by Mark Wagner ([Carnildo](https://github.com/Carnildo)): Add `extern "C"` to permit use in C++
+-Bug fix for issue #10: Reference count is now decremented for the `IShellItem *pSI`
+-Bug fix for issue #12: Reference count for the `IFileOperation *pfo` is only decremented when `CoCreateInstance` is successful
+-Bug fix: Correct path construction when `HOME` or `XDG_DATA_HOME` is set to the root directory

+### v0.3.3-alpha - 2019-05-25
+**Changes**
+-Support for macOS

+### v0.2.0-alpha - 2019-04-26
+**Changes**
+-Correct multibyte to wide character conversion on Windows, supports UTF-8 encoded strings
+-API gives access to the "core" functions on Windows that allow to use `wchar_t*` directly

+### v0.1.0-alpha - 2019-04-24
+**Changes**
+-Initial version